dp-daly/js-snake/README.md

 ![](./README%20images/sprite-class-add-remove.png)

-The default starting position for the sprite, i.e. the indexes at which the sprite class is initially applied, are represented in a const variable called snakePosition.
+The default starting position for the sprite, i.e. the indexes at which the sprite class is initially applied, are represented in a const declaration called snakePosition.

 ![](./README%20images/snakePosition%20const.png)